 Although their bodies were hurt and bleeding, their hearts were happy.
 They sang hymns of praise to God and all the other prisoners heard them.
 You see, they considered it a privilege to suffer for the Lord Jesus who had first suffered and died for them!

 What a difference the Lord Jesus makes to people's lives.
 These men rejoiced that they could tell others about the Lord Jesus, even when it meant hardship and suffering!

-companion? (b) Who also joined these missionaries?
+(a) Who became Paul's new companion? (b) Who also joined these missionaries?

-2. What did Paul see and hear М Е N I Α Α
+2. What did Paul see and hear M E Z Α Α

-in a dream? Α ı 0 E Р
+in a dream? Α 1 0 E Р

 3. What can you tell us about Lydia?

 4. Why were Paul and Silas put in prison?

 5. How did Paul and Silas feel about their suffering?